 When inventory position (which is on hand plus on-order minus backorder) falls to or below s, it triggers an order to raise the inventory position to S.

 - (S, s-1) is just a specialized form of (s, S).

 - It is s-1 only.
 In section 1.2, Muckstadt states the fundamental assumption of his model.

 - He assumes the costs of parts are high enough to be managed by (S, s-1) policy.
 (S, s-1) is an ordering policy that says if the inventory level is one below (S-1), place an order to bring inventory level to S.

 It is very commonly used in long lead-time environments such as aerospace.

 I wanted to thank Wayne Fu for his contribution.
 I was not aware of many of the details which are described above, and I think this should be of interest to anyone who practices in this field.

 Wayne Fu is a Senior Product Management in Servigistics.
-With operation management background, Wayne has worked in service part planning domain for more than a decade.
+With an operation management background, Wayne has worked in the service part planning domain for more than a decade.
 In Servigistics, he led the research and development of various areas like install-base (provisioning) forecasting, inventory optimization, and distribution planning.
 Currently, he is focusing on the effectiveness of forecast techniques in Last Time Buy.

 The service measurement selected must fit the application.
-The early MEIO research papers were centered around military application and thus used backorders and backorder which is often the number of backorders times the average backorder duration serves as a common service level measure.
-However, civilian applications require order fill rate as the service level measure.
+The early MEIO research papers were centered around military application and thus used backorders and backorder, which is often the number of backorders times the average backorder duration serves as a common service level measure.
+However, civilian applications require an order fill rate as the service level measure.

 “METRIC: A Multi-echelon Technique for Recoverable Item Control,” C.C.
 Sherbrooke, RAND Corporation, 1966